thaliproject/Thali_CordovaPlugin/doc/api/thaliemitter.md

   if (err) {
     console.log(err);
   } else {
-    console.log('We are now broadcasting on port 9001');
+    console.log('We are now broadcasting availability on port 9001');
   }
 });
 ```